 Building Executive Business and Marketing Skills for Working Lands Businesses

-The Working Lands Enterprise Board (WLEB) is releasing a request for proposal that allows non-profit organizations or for-profit organizations (hereafter referred to as applicants) to apply for contracts in specific service area(s), identified by the Working Lands Enterprise Board (WLEB).
-Funding of multi-year projects is contingent on future state budget allocations, in addition to funding decisions of the Working Lands Enterprise Board, pursuant to the State of Vermont’s Payment Provisions Attachment B.
+The Working Lands Enterprise Board (WLEB) sometimes releases a request for proposals that allows non-profit organizations or for-profit organizations to apply for contracts in specific service area(s), identified by the WLEB.
+Funding of multi-year projects is contingent on future state budget allocations, in addition to funding decisions of the Working Lands Enterprise Board.

 Service Area and Assigned Contract Terms

-Proposals can focus on one service area (or apply to both in the same proposal) for FY2022 proposals:
+Proposals usually focus on one service area (or apply to both in the same proposal):

 Executive Business Skills: